 We must do more to help create and invest in environments that support "quitters", that protects non-smokers from exposure to secondhand smoke and that ensures our youth never enter into this devastating and costly relationship.
 Tobacco is a relationship that never has a happy ending.

 NNSW - 35 Years Young

-to prevent people who do not smoke from beginning to smoke and becoming
+- to prevent people who do not smoke from beginning to smoke and becoming addicted to tobacco;

-to promote the right of individuals to breathe air unpolluted by tobacco smoke;
+- to promote the right of individuals to breathe air unpolluted by tobacco smoke;

 Factsheets will be available on the NNSW website.

 Pour obtenir la version française du présent communiqué, veuillez visiter snsf.ca